There is a thriving folk scene within Wantage, Grove and surrounding villages.

 Larkrise Ranters – ceilidh band

 Mad Hatters – ceilidhs plus Thomas Hardy inspired music

 Melobo Ceilidh Band – English folk/rock barn dance band

 Tumbledown Dick – traditional barn dance band

-If you just want two or three musicians to make fine music in your garden for a family party, BBQ or maybe a neighbourhood get together, then get in touch with Howard who is in contact with most of the musicians above.
+If you just want two or three musicians to make fine acoustic music in your garden for a family party, BBQ or maybe a neighbourhood get together, then get in touch with Howard who is in contact with many of the musicians above.

 The sound of real acoustic music is a wonderful backdrop for a garden party; relax, eat food, drink wine and chat to your friends long into the evening.

 Stomping barn dances in Grove.
 White Horse Ceilidhs organise a dance every months with live bands and good ale.